kubearmor/KubeArmor/documentation/contribution/contribution_guide.md

     (KubeArmor) $ git commit -m "Add a new feature by [your name]"
    ```

-   Please make sure that your changes are properly tested in your machine.
+   Please make sure that your changes are properly tested on your machine.

 5. Push changes to your forked repository